adambard/learnxinyminutes-docs/javascript.html.markdown

     return number % 2 !== 0;
 };

-// However if a function has no arguments, a slight change of adding the parenthesis in it's place is required: const helloWorld = () => {
+// However if a function has no arguments, a slight change of adding the parentheses in it's place is required: const helloWorld = () => {
     console.log("Hello World")
 }